e-clearing-net/OCHP/OCHP-direct.md

 There are two events that create a new DirectId:

  * A successful call to SelectEvse by the provider
- * Local start of a charging session (i.e. via RFID) for a OCHP-direct enabled Contract-ID at a OCHP-direct enabled EVSE
+ * Local start of a charging session (e.g. via RFID) for an OCHP-direct enabled Contract-ID at an OCHP-direct enabled EVSE

 ```regex
 [A-Z0-9\-]{1,255}